-- 1.2 A GSF agency must not publish details for sending a cheque or money order for payment to the agency, including lockbox arrangements on invoices and/or websites after 30 June 2024. - 1.3 A GSF agency must continue to accept payment by cash, cheque or money orders from customers while these remain industry accepted payment methods.
+1.2 A GSF agency must not publish cheque or money order payment details, including lockbox arrangements on invoices and/or websites after 30 June 2024.

 A GSF agency must cease publishing cheque or money order details on invoices and websites by 30 June 2024.